One of the mental game classics for sport was a book written by Dr. Bob Rotella called 'Golf Is NOT A Game Of Perfect'.

 The Confidence Code by Katty Kay & Claire Shipman

-[Please note article may contain affiliate links.]
+[Please note article contains affiliate links.]